-Home to the largest airport in the country, it is a virtually a mandatory destination for travelers on a long trip to Brazil.
+Home to the largest airport in the country, it is a virtually a mandatory destination for travelers on a long trip in Brazil.

 When one thinks of a trip to Brazil, most often two postcard places dominate, the mysterious Amazon jungle and the relaxed city of Rio de Janeiro.
-Yet, if the latter is a city of unique beauty, its eternal rival Sao Paulo has nothing to envy in terms of diversity and cultural vitality while offering another vision of a Brazil firmly anchored in modernity, far from the more traditional lives of the countryside.
+Yet, if the latter is a city of unique beauty, its eternal rival São Paulo has nothing to envy in terms of diversity and cultural vitality.
+“S.P” offers another vision; a Brazil firmly anchored in modernity, far from the more traditional lives of the countryside.

-Going to discover the largest city in Latin America and its 12 million inhabitants, presents the opportunity to get to know new aspects of Brazil.
-With its buildings as far as the eye can see, helicopters roaring in the sky and its financial center, Sao Paulo is the dominant economic power of the South American continent.
+This popular Brazil vacation package allows you to discover the largest city in Latin America and its 12 million inhabitants, presents the opportunity to get to know new aspects of Brazil.
+With its buildings as far as the eye can see, helicopters roaring in the sky and its financial center, São Paulo is the dominant economic power of the South American continent.
 It reveals a decidedly urban way of life, echoing the great European cities that many of the ancestors of its inhabitants come from.

-Lovers of urban and nightlife will be filled with countless opportunities for outings.
+Lovers of urban and nightlife will have countless opportunities for outings.
 Whether to stroll in the famous Ibirapuera Park or go shopping on the famous Avenida Paulista, relax with a drink in an international bar, enjoy a gourmet meal or listen to the full range of local and international music, one can never get bored in São Paulo!

 The stay in São Paulo includes :